-Jessica Auerbach, senior technical assistance specialist, is an expert in early childhood health and wellness, mental health, and LGBTQ health.
-She has extensive experience in public health project management, strategic planning, and communications.
-Nationwide, Auerbach guides states, territories, and communities in reducing health disparities, promoting protective factors, and implementing high-quality programs and systems.
+Jessica Auerbach, project director and senior technical assistance specialist, is an expert in early childhood health and wellness, mental health, and LGBTQ health.
+She is experienced in public health project management, strategic planning, and communications.
+Nationwide, she guides groups in reducing health disparities, promoting protective factors, and implementing high-quality programs and systems.

-Auerbach oversaw NYC Project LAUNCH, leading initiatives to improve cross-system workforce development, parenting support, developmental screening, reflective supervision, mental health consultation, and integration of behavioral health in pediatric primary care.
-She co-authored Implementation of Young Child Wellness Strategies in a Unique Cohort of Local Communities, Identifying Developmental Risks and Delays in Young Children, and numerous health promotion resources.
+Previously, Auerbach oversaw NYC Project LAUNCH and co-authored Implementation of Young Child Wellness Strategies in a Unique Cohort of Local Communities and Identifying Developmental Risks and Delays in Young Children.

-Auerbach holds a BA from Sarah Lawrence College and an MPH in Sociomedical Sciences from Columbia University’s Mailman School of Public Health.
+Auerbach holds an MPH in Sociomedical Sciences from Columbia University’s Mailman School of Public Health and a BA from Sarah Lawrence College.